curtishoughton/Penetration-Testing-Cheat-Sheet/Open-Source-Intelligence/readme.md

 `sublist3r -d example.com`

+If you've outputted all your sublist3r output to a text file, you can use the following command to separate the url's on their own into a new file:

+`sublister_output.txt | awk '/-/ {print $1}' > new_output.txt`

 ### BGP (Border Gateway Protocol) Enumeration

 Often whois queries on an organisations domain will reveal its Autonomous System Numbers (ASN).
 BGP is used to route traffic between internet networks using their AS numbers.
 The following website can be used to search for details relating to a specific ASN: